tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 ## Quick table of Findings

 * When you watch a video, the eight related content might be the same (fixed reccomendation) or dynamic.
 In this first test we were testing a video published on PH 11 years ago and another one 24 hours before the test.
 With this frame, might be simply to say _old videos get their reccomendation frozen while new video are subject to testing_, and this insights gives us a new research direction.
 * The homepage of PornHub has 5 to 7 sections.
-Only two of these sections are personalized for individual, the priority PornHub gives is to what PornHub wants to push
+Only two of these sections are personalized for individual, _the priority PornHub gives is to what PornHub wants to push_.
-* Recommendation doesn't seem to be personalized in our test.
+* _Recommendation doesn't seem to be personalized_ in our test.
 We know it should be, we didn't yet isolated a clear evidence.

 # <center> 2.
 The test </center>

 ## The design of the esperiment

-* It is really difficult to make interesting inferences using data collected by random people on random videos, we need to control same variables.
+* It is complicated to make interesting inferences using data collected by random people on random videos; we need to control some variables.
 * We use to test Pornhub's recommended system with profiles under our control.
-This allow us to undestand the role of all the variables involved in the process, but this is a limited strategy because it doesn't consider the real varity of profiles used by normal people.
+This allows us to understand the role of all the variables involved in the process, but this is a limited strategy because it doesn't consider the real variety of profiles used by common people.
-* Therefore we decided to create this collaborative observation: we asked random people across the world to repeat the same sequence of actions and measure how recommended video changes.
+* Therefore, we decided to create this collaborative observation: **we asked random people across the world to repeat the same sequence of actions** and measure how recommended video changes.

 ## How extraction works